* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 1. Preheat the oven to 350°F (180°C).

-2. Place your slices of pastrami in tin foil.
+2. Place your pastrami in foil.
 Sprinkle with a tablespoon of water, then wrap tightly.

-3. Let heat in the oven for about 5 minutes, or until warmed through.
+3. Let the pastrami heat in the oven for 10-15 minutes, or until warmed through (this will depend on how many slices you’re reheating).

-This method is a bit time-consuming, but the pastrami tasted very good, and wrapping a few slices together in one package means you can heat lots of pastrami at once.
+Results: This method is a bit time-consuming, but the pastrami tasted very good, and wrapping a few slices together in different packages means you can heat a decent amount of pastrami at once.

 Reheating pastrami in a skillet